Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Having a developmental disability is another way to get free money from the government without paying it back.
 Adults with special needs frequently receive Supplemental Security Income, a sure-fire qualifier for other federal benefits.

-SSI recipients are automatically eligible for home improvement grants, which are made possible through federal initiatives such as the Weatherization Assistance Program and Low-Income Heating Assistance Program.
+SSI recipients are automatically eligible for home improvement help, made possible through federal initiatives such as the Weatherization Assistance Program and Low-Income Heating Assistance Program.